 Yesterday I rode my bike.

-So I write this, not so much for others to read – but so that I can re-read it in the future and, hopefully, take optimism and strength from it.
+I write this now, not so much for others to read – but for myself, to re-read in the future when next I feel down – to, hopefully, take optimism and strength from it.

 So, to my future me: things will be fine.
-Toughen up, pal.
+Toughen up, pal – you will beat this.

 I re-visit the following October…

 …now I read the words above, but struggle to feel their power.

 I’m now on Day 38 of my latest malaise and need to work out a way of ‘believing’ when I most need to.